JenniferMack/tunnelbear-helper/README.md

 ### Errors

 If the script is not run as root, `systemd` will complain.
 If a number is entered that is not on the menu, ruby will complain.

+## DNS

+Once the TunnelBear is roaring, make sure to check for Internet connectivity.
+Once the VPN is up and running, the name servers from the local ISP are not available.
+If this happens the `resolv.conf` file must be updated.
+With the default configuration of ArchLinux this file is a symlink that gets updated automatically.
+It's better to make the it a regular file with permanent settings.

+First delete the symlink.

+    $ sudo rm /etc/resolv.conf

+Then create a new file.

+    $ sudo touch /etc/resolv.conf

+Then add the nameservers for OpenDNS with a Google fallback and a short timeout value.

+    nameserver 208.67.220.220
+    nameserver 208.67.222.222
+    nameserver 8.8.8.8
+    options timeout:1

+Save the file, and check for Internet connectivity.